kevinschaich/react-full-stack-starter/README.md

 ```

-In `client/src/App.js`, update items in your `render` method to match the field names of objects in MongoDB.
+Now, your server should be pulling in items from the database when it receives a call to `/api`.
+Now, in `client/src/App.js`, you need to update your `render` method to match the format of objects in MongoDB.

 For example, if your stored objects in Mongo look like the following: